-The #droptheUNC hashtag started circulating on social media in January following the viral #FireJudyRose hashtag which urged the university’s athletic director either be fired or retire after a 1-11 football season.
-She announced in January that she would retire at the end of the academic year.
+The #droptheUNC hashtag started circulating on social media in January following the viral #FireJudyRose hashtag, which urged university officials to fire the athletic director after a 1-11 football season.
+Rose announced in January that she would retire at the end of the academic year.

 “We figured we would give the name change a try again after #FireJudyRose was so successful,” said alumnus Jon Lotti, an advocate for the name change.